n8n-io/n8n-docs/docs/hosting/installation/docker.md

 ///
 ### PostgresDB

-To use n8n with Postgres, provide the corresponding [configuration](/hosting/configuration/):
+To use n8n with Postgres, provide the corresponding:

 ```sh
 docker volume create n8n_data